op7ic/LeakGenerator/README.md

 [+] Other type.
-Will print "email : password" combo. clear ad_compromise # special "AD" compromise mode, no usernames just SIDs
+Will print "email : password" combo. clear ad_compromise # special "AD" compromise mode, no usernames just SIDs + hashes

-[+] Hash only types that print only 'hash' values md5_hashonly sha1_hashonly sha256_hashonly
+[+] Hash only types that print only hash values and no usernames or emails md5_hashonly sha1_hashonly sha256_hashonly